Marina Oswald Porter: Later life

 In January 1965, Marina enrolled at the University of Michigan, but she later returned to the Dallas area and bought a house in Richardson.
 In 1981, Marina had Oswald's body exhumed to refute a claim that a look-alike Russian Soviet agent was buried in place of Oswald, as well as to confirm that the remains had not been stolen from the tomb by graverobbers.
 In 1989, she became a naturalized United States citizen.

 In 1969, Marina testified for the defense in the trial of Clay Shaw.
 In 1977, she appeared on The Dick Cavett Show with Priscilla Johnson McMillan.

 Marriage to Kenneth Jess Porter

 On June 1, 1965, Marina and electronics worker Kenneth Jess Porter traveled to Fate, Texas, and were wed by a justice of the peace.
 Two months later, Marina accused Kenneth of domestic violence in an argument about leaving the children alone; the judge admonished them to stay out of the public eye and stop quarreling.

-Marina moved to Rockwall, Texas with her husband and family, and they avoided publicity for decades.
+Marina moved to Rockwall, Texas, with her husband and family, and they avoided publicity for decades.
 The Porters had a son.
+Although they divorced in 1974, they reconciled and continued to live together as a couple.
 On October 8, 2024, Kenneth died in their family home at the age of 86.